ApexBison/Apex-Combat-V1/README.md

 - **Automatic Gear Equipping:** Equip the appropriate gear based on your selected combat style.
 - **Prayer Activation:** Activate the highest available prayer relevant to your combat style.
 - **Special Attack Handling:** Execute special attacks with configurable gear setups.
-- **VSwitcher V4 Integration:** Seamlessly integrates with the VSwitcher V4 plugin for optimal performance.